573dave/google_forms_rfp/README.md

 ### 3. Add the Scripts
 1. In the Google Sheet, go to **Extensions > Apps Script**.
-2. In the Apps Script editor, delete all existing lines like `myFunction`.
+2. In the Apps Script editor, delete any existing code in the default `Code.gs` file.
-   - Right-click and select **Open in New Tab** here: [Code.gs](https://raw.githubusercontent.com/573dave/google_forms_rfp/refs/heads/main/Code.gs) to view and copy the content.
+3. Copy the entire content of the [Code.gs](https://raw.githubusercontent.com/573dave/google_forms_rfp/main/Code.gs) file from the GitHub repository.
-   - Paste the code into the Apps Script editor (in the default file `Code.gs`).
+4. Paste the copied code into the `Code.gs` file in the Apps Script editor.
-3. Create a new file for the HTML form:
+5. Create a new HTML file for the setup form:
-   - In the Apps Script editor, click on the **+** icon in the upper left and select **HTML**.
+   - Click on the **+** icon next to Files in the left sidebar.
+   - Select **HTML** from the dropdown menu.
    - Name the new file `SetupForm`.
-   - Right-click and select **Open in New Tab** here: [SetupForm.html](https://raw.githubusercontent.com/573dave/google_forms_rfp/refs/heads/main/SetupForm.html) to view and copy the content.
+6. Copy the entire content of the [SetupForm.html](https://raw.githubusercontent.com/573dave/google_forms_rfp/main/SetupForm.html) file from the GitHub repository.
-   - Paste the contents into the newly created `SetupForm` file.
+7. Paste the copied HTML into the newly created `SetupForm.html` file in the Apps Script editor.
-4. Save both files and close the editor.
+8. Save both files (Code.gs and SetupForm.html).
+9. Close the Apps Script editor.
-5. Reload the Google Sheet to ensure the script updates are recognized.
+10. Reload the Google Sheet to ensure the script updates are recognized.

 ### 4. Run the Setup Script
-1. In the linked Google Sheet, go to the newly added **Setup Menu** in the toolbar.
+1. In the linked Google Sheet, you should see a new menu item called `[[Menu]]` in the toolbar.
-2. Select **Run Setup**.
+2. Click on `[[Menu]]` and select **Settings**.
 This will open a sidebar in the Google Sheet.
 3. Fill in the required supervisor email address, configure CC preferences, enable SMS notifications if needed, and optionally add a third-party email for additional notification.
+4. Click "Save" to store your settings.

-### 5. Test the System
+### 5. Grant Permissions
-1. Submit a test request via the Google Form.
-2. Verify that the supervisor receives a notification with a summary and link to the sheet.
-3. Approve or deny the request in the **Approval Status** column of the sheet and confirm that the employee is notified via email.
+1. The first time you open the sheet or make an edit, you'll be prompted to grant the necessary permissions for the script to function.
+2. Follow the prompts to review and grant the required permissions.

 ## Script Overview

+### `onOpen()`
+Sets up the custom menu and attempts to obtain necessary permissions when the sheet is opened.

 ### `setup()`
 Runs the setup form in the sidebar, allowing configuration of email settings for the supervisor, SMS notifications, CC preferences, and optional third-party notifications.
-Also handles the creation of necessary triggers automatically.

 ### `onFormSubmit(e)`
 Triggered when a form submission is received.
 Sends a notification to the supervisor with the details of the request.

+### `onEdit(e)`
+Triggered when an edit is made to the sheet.
+Checks if the approval status has changed and sends notifications accordingly.

+### `sendRequestNotification(e)`
+Handles sending notifications for new purchase requests, including email and optional SMS.

-### `sendApprovalNotification()`
+### `generateEmailHTML()`
-Checks the approval status of the most recent request and notifies the employee if the request has been approved.
+Generates the HTML content for email notifications, including embedded images when available.

 ### `saveSetupData()`
 Handles storing configuration options set by the setup form, including supervisor email, SMS notification setup, CC preferences, and third-party email settings.